-You can pre-order the OnePlus Nord N10 5G from OnePlus starting Jan.
-8, with the phone also available from Amazon, Best Buy and B&H. Significantly, T-Mobile and Metro by T-Mobile will offer the OnePlus Nord N10 5G (as well as a cheaper phone, the $179 OnePlus Nord N100, which lacks 5G).
+You can buy the OnePlus Nord N10 5G from OnePlus itself or from Amazon, Best Buy and B&H. Significantly, T-Mobile and Metro by T-Mobile will offer the OnePlus Nord N10 5G (as well as a cheaper phone, the $179 OnePlus Nord N100, which lacks 5G).
 If you want to buy the N10 5G in installments, you'll pay $12.50 a month over 24 months at T-Mobile.

 OnePlus Nord N10 5G review: Design

 The design of the OnePlus Nord N10 5G is the first hint that you're shopping in the bargain section for your next phone.
 It's not that the N10 is ugly, but it doesn't look very premium, and its plastic feel won't fool anyone into thinking you're carrying around a flagship handset.

 That said, the Nord N10 5G follows the design cues of recent OnePlus releases — a full-screen display on the front with a rectangular camera array positioned in the upper left corner on the back of the phone.
 The backside of the OnePlus Nord N10 5G also includes a fingerprint sensor housed just above the OnePlus logo, while you'll find a headphone jack on the bottom of the device next to the USB-C charging port.